s-kust/python-backtesting-template/README.md

 ## Running Backtests with One Set of Parameter Values

-First of all, you need to create the corresponding feature.
+First of all, you need to create the corresponding feature as described above.

 ``` python
     def add_features_v1_basic(